jpolina/qwizard/README.md

 > What is your name?: Jonathan
 ...
-Welcome back to the study guide.
+Welcome to your personal study guide.
+To use this guide, you will be first prompted to enter the questions and answers you would like to study.
+Then, you will be tested on these questions in a random order once you are ready.
+To stop the program, say stop at any time.
 To begin, say the first question you want to study.
 > Say something: In what year did World War II end?
 ...
 Enter the answer to this question.